xieqiguang6/assn2-basicCommandShell/README.md

 ```

 1. Execute the command.
 This will require using the syscalls fork, execvp, and waitpid.
 Previous cs100 students created two video tutorials ([a fun cartoon tutorial](https://www.youtube.com/watch?v=2c4ow5RoKA8&feature=youtu.be) ; [more serious explanation](https://www.youtube.com/watch?v=xVSPv-9x3gk)).
 You should also refer to the man pages for detailed instructions.
-2. You must have a special built-in command of exit which exits your shell.
+2. You must have a special built-in command of `exit` which exits your shell.
-3. Anything that appears after a # character should be considered a comment.
-For example, in the command ls -lR /, you would execute the program /bin/ls passing into it the parameters -lR and /.
-But in the command ls # -lR /, you would execute /bin/ls, but you would not pass any parameters because they appear in the comment section.
-You should also note that the # may or may not be followed by a space before the comment begins
+3. Anything that appears after a `#` character should be considered a comment.
+For example, in the command `ls -lR /`, you would execute the program `/bin/ls` passing into it the parameters `-lR` and `/`.
+But in the command `ls # -lR /`, you would execute `/bin/ls`, but you would not pass any parameters because they appear in the comment section.
+You should also note that the `#` may or may not be followed by a space before the comment begins

-**IMPORTANT:** Most bash commands are actually executables located in /bin, /usr/bin/ (e.g. ls).
-But some commands are built-in to bash (e.g. cd).
-So while the ls command should "just work" in your shell, the cd command won't.
+**IMPORTANT:** Most bash commands are actually executables located in `/bin`, `/usr/bin/` (e.g. `ls`).
+But some commands are built-in to bash (e.g. `cd`).
+So while the `ls` command should "just work" in your shell, the `cd` command won't.

 **HINT:** Pay careful attention to how you parse the command string the user enters.
 There are many ways to mess this up and introduce bugs into your program.
 You will be adding more parsing features in future assignments, so it will make your life much easier if you do it right the first time!
 I recommend using either the strtok function from the C standard libraries or the Tokenizer class provided in the boost library.
 Students often don't do this section of the assignment well and end up having to redo all of this assignment in order to complete the future assignments.

 ## Project Structure
-You must have a directory called src which contains all the source files for the project, additionally you may either have a folder header which contains your header files or you may keep them in the src directory.
+You must have a directory called `src/` which contains all the source files for the project, additionally you may either have a folder `header/` which contains your header files or you may keep them in the `src/` directory.

-You must have a Makefile in the root directory.
-In the Makefile you will have two targets.
-The first target is called all and the second target is called rshell.
-Both of these targets will compile your program using g++ with the flags: -Wall -Werror -ansi -pedantic.

-You must NOT have a directory called bin in the project; however, when the project is built, this directory must be created and all executable files placed here.

-You must have a LICENSE file in your project.
-You may select any open source license.
-I recommend either GPL or BSD3.
+Your root directory must have a CMakeLists.txt with two targest.
+The first target should be named `rshell` and should build the main executable and the second should be `test` which runs the unit tests that you have created using the Google Unit Test framework.

 You must have a README.md file.
 This file should briefly summarize your project.
 In particular, it must include a list of known bugs.
 If you do not have any known bugs, then you probably have not sufficiently tested your code!
 [Read this short intro](https://robots.thoughtbot.com/how-to-write-a-great-readme) to writing README files to help you.
 You must use the Markdown formatting language when writing your README.